shibashispaul32/Turing_Reaction_Networks/simulation/README_simulation.md

 1) Prior to running the "supp_simulation.py" script, ensure that following dependencies are installed in the current working environment:
-Python3 and Intel or GNU fortran compiler python packages: pandas, numpy, re, pickle, time,  matplotlib
+Python3 and Intel or GNU fortran compiler<br>
+python packages: pandas, numpy, re, pickle, time,  matplotlib

 3) For optimal computational efficiency, it is recommended to utilize the Intel Fortran compiler.
 In cases where this is not feasible, the GNU Fortran compiler can be employed as a last resort.